Estonian dialects and South Estonian language

 Department of Estonian

-Lecturer in Estonian Language (employment contract suspended)
+Lecturer in Estonian Language 0.2 p

 Helen Plado is a research fellow and a lecturer of Estonian.
 Her main research interests are language variation and change.
 The main focus of her research is on syntax (mainly complex sentences), but in ddition to this, she has studied other morphosyntactic issues.
 Her research focuses on Estonian and Võro, latter of which she has studied on sociolinguistic perspective as well.
 Helen Plado uses mainly corpus data, but also the data collected during field work and linguistic experiments.
 She is the editor of the Journal of Estonian and Finno-Ugric Linguistics.